 Fortuitously, Kepler’s field of view also slightly overlapped with NASA’s new planet-hunter, the Transiting Exoplanet Survey Satellite, or TESS, affording astronomers the chance to compare and improve their understanding of the data received from the two spacecraft.
 Although Kepler’s transmitters have been turned off and it is no longer collecting science, its data will be mined for many years to come.

 Here are videos of some of Kepler’s last targets as these stars brighten and dim.
-In addition to the static snapshots Kepler routinely took of its full field of view, the telescope’s camera also recorded selected targets at 30-minute increments.
+In addition to the static snapshots, Kepler routinely took of its full field of view, the telescope’s camera also recorded selected targets at 30-minute increments.
 These continued for another several hours after the “last light” image before data collection ceased.
 The target data is obtained to measure the change in brightness of the stars, essential for discovering planets as they transit the faces of their stars and for understanding other aspects of stellar behavior.
-The motion of the stars in the videos are due to decreasing thruster performance caused by near fuel exhaustion.
+The motion of the stars in the videos is due to decreasing thruster performance caused by near-fuel exhaustion.

 NASA’s Ames Research Center in California’s Silicon Valley manages the Kepler and K2 missions for NASA’s Science Mission Directorate.
 NASA’s Jet Propulsion Laboratory in Pasadena, California, managed Kepler mission development.
 Ball Aerospace & Technologies Corporation operated the flight system with support from the Laboratory for Atmospheric and Space Physics at the University of Colorado in Boulder.